sekhubede/CodeWars/README.md

 - **.NET Core**
 - **LINQ** for clean and efficient data manipulation
 - **XUnit** for unit testing the solutions
+- **FluentAssertions** for expressive and readable assertions in the tests

 ## Why This Repo?